ibrahimkhalilsj/AdvSkip-GNN/README.md

-# Skip Connections and Adversarial Training: A Game Changer in Graph Neural Networks Approach to Node Classification
+# Skip Connections and Adversarial Training: A Game Changer in Graph Neural Networks for Node Classification

 This repository contains a PyTorch implementation of "Skip Connections and Adversarial Training: A Game Changer in Graph Neural Networks Approach to Node Classification".